What is non-Hodgkin's lymphoma (NHL)?

 - lymphocytes - specific white blood cells that fight infections and disease.

 - lymph nodes - bean-shaped organs, found in the underarm, groin, neck, chest, and abdomen, that act as filters for the lymph fluid as it circulates through the body.

 Non-Hodgkin's lymphoma causes the cells in the lymphatic system to abnormally reproduce, eventually causing tumors to grow.
 Non-Hodgkin's disease cells can also spread to other organs and tissues in the body.

-Lymphomas are the third most common childhood cancer.
-They occur most often in children between the ages of 7 and 11, but can occur at any age from infancy to adulthood.
+Lymphomas are the third most common childhood cancer in the US.
+They occur most often in children between the ages of seven and 11, but can occur at any age from infancy to adulthood.

 Non-Hodgkin's lymphoma affects males more often than females, and is more common among Caucasian children than among African-American children and children of other races.

 Staging and classification of non-Hodgkin's lymphoma is based on the extent of the disease and the specific cells involved.